Staff & Consultants

 María Alvarez has worked with senior citizens groups as an organizer, advocate, and director of housing and caregivers programs for over 22 years.
 She has designed and implemented educational, social service, and leadership programs for older adults.
 She is a certified HIICAP (Health Insurance Information Counseling and Assistance Program) counselor.
 She holds a Bachelor’s Degree from Marquette University and a Master’s Degree in Non-Profit Management from the New School for Social Research where she was a Sloan Fellow.

 Joan Akpan joined StateWide in 2011 bringing her organization, graphic design and marketing skills.
 Joan has a comprehensive background in communications with 20+ years leading client relations to integrated marketing and project execution.
 Her experience includes working in the Advertising industry in Seattle and New York City, managing clients such as American Standard and Disney.
 She also worked in the Retail Industry in Visual Merchandising for companies such as Speedo, Liz Claiborne and NEXT.
-Most recently, Joan heads several youth tennis initiatives and develops programming that teaches children ages 5 to 18 tennis skills with an emphasis on making tennis more accessible to all.
+As the President of the Knickerbocker Tennis Foundation, Joan oversees several youth tennis initiatives and develops programming that teaches children ages 5 to 18 tennis skills with an emphasis on making tennis more accessible to all.

 Sarah Jane Blake, Outreach Counselor

 Sarah Jane Blake joined StateWide in 2011 as Tompkins County Outreach Counselor.
 She counsels older New Yorkers about Medicare options and rights as health care consumers; coordinates educational events in Central and Northern New York communities; and supports – with great pleasure – the newly organized Tompkins County StateWide Chapter.